MarudutParis/Wazuh-SIEM/README.md

-# SMB Brute Force and Privilege Escalation Detection using Wazuh SIEM
+# Detection of SMB Brute Force and Remote Execution Attacks Using Wazuh SIEM

 This project demonstrates a cybersecurity lab focused on detecting SMB brute-force attacks and privilege escalation activities using Wazuh SIEM.
 The lab simulates an attack from a Kali Linux machine against a Windows system and analyzes how security events are captured and detected.